jerryjhird/CuoreOS/README.md

 ### Other make modes:
 - make clean (removes compiled files)
-- make fullclean (removes compiled files and the downloaded git repos / requirements (limine and flanterm))
+- make fullclean (removes compiled files and the downloaded git repos / requirements (limine))
 - make buildutils (compiles src/buildutils/hash.c for linux userspace so you can generate command hashes if you wanted to expand on the command parser)

 - make initramfs (rebuilds initramfs image)